-Mr. Jones wants to know which instructional practices apply to his assignment.
 Please indicate whether each of the following instructional practices applies or does not apply to Mr. Jones' assignment.

-Applies Does not apply Cannot tell from assignment I don't know (a) Targets a set of grade-level CCSS ELA/Literacy standards. (b) Asks students to draw evidence from texts to produce clear and coherent writing that informs, explains, or makes an argument in various written forms ( e.g., notes, summaries, short responses, or formal essays). (c) Provides for authentic learning, application of literacy skills, student-directed inquiry, analysis, evaluation and/or reflection.

-(d) Focuses on building students' academic vocabulary in context. (e) Addresses instructional expectations and is easy to understand and use. (f) Provides all students with multiple opportunities to engage with text of appropriate complexity for the grade level; includes appropriate scaffolding so that students directly experience the complexity of the text. (g) Elicits direct, observable evidence of the degree to which a student can independently demonstrate the major targeted grade-level CCSS standards with appropriately complex text(s).
+Applies Does not apply Cannot tell from I don't know

+(a) Targets a set of grade-level assignment

+CCSS ELA/Literacy standards. (b) Asks students to draw evidence

+from texts to produce clear and

+coherent

+writing that informs, explains, or

+makes an argument in various written forms

+(e.g., notes, summaries, short

+responses, or formal essays).

+(c) Provides for authentic learning,

+application of literacy skills, student-directed

+inquiry, analysis, evaluation

+and/or reflection.

+• •

+(d) Focuses on building students'

+academic vocabulary in context.

+(g) Addresses instructional expectations and is easy to

+understand and use.

+(f) Provides all students with

+multiple opportunities to engage

+with text of appropriate

+complexity for the grade level;

+includes appropriate scaffolding

+so that students directly experience the complexity

+of the text.

+(g) Elicits direct, observable

+evidence of the degree to which a

+student can independently demonstrate the major targeted

+grade-level CCSS standards with

+appropriately

+complex text(s).